What sports camera to choose in 2025?

 A sports camera for most users

 GoPro remains the market leader for a reason.
-Model Hero 13 Black is an evolution of a proven camera - with some significant new features.
-Particularly noteworthy are the interchangeable lenses of the HB series (ultra wide-angle, anamorphic, macro), which significantly increase the versatility of the camera.
-Battery allows recording up to 90 minutes of footage in 4K 30FPS.
-The image quality here stands at a very high level - 5.3K recording, 10-bit color and great HyperSmooth stabilization make it one of the best choices for most users.
+Model Hero 13 Black is the latest model of a proven camera - with several important features.
+Particularly noteworthy are the interchangeable lenses of the HB series (ultra wide-angle, anamorphic, macro), which greatly enhance the capabilities of the camera.
+The battery allows recording for up to 90 minutes footage in 4K 30FPS.
+The image quality here stands at a very high level - recording in 5.3K, 10-bit color and great HyperSmooth stabilization make it one of the better choices for most users.

 Pros: